Mike Farrell: Providence (1999–2002)

 In 1999, Farrell was cast as veterinarian Jim Hansen, the father of the lead character Dr. Sydney Hansen, portrayed by Melina Kanakaredes, on the NBC-TV melodrama series Providence.
 In his portrayal of Sydney's father, Farrell played opposite Concetta Tomei, who portrayed his wife, Lynda Hansen.
 Tomei's character died during the first episode of the series, but continued to appear as a ghost/memory in vignettes of later episodes.
 Farrell appeared in 64 of the show's 96 episodes.

 Farrell appeared as Milton Lang, the father of Victor Lang (John Slattery), husband of Gabrielle Solis (Eva Longoria), on Desperate Housewives during the 2007–08 season.

 Farrell was seen in the season 10 episode "Persona" of Law & Order: Special Victims Unit.
 He appeared as the character Fred Jones in the season 8 episode "Hunteri Heroici" of Supernatural.
 In 2014 he was a supporting cast member on the Sundance TV Network criminal drama series The Red Road.
 He portrayed Lee Miglin, a real estate baron who fell victim to serial killer Andrew Cunanan, in FX's anthology series American Crime Story: The Assassination of Gianni Versace.
-Most recently, he appeared in NCIS, playing the role of Judge Miles Deakin in the episode "Judge, Jury..." and "...and Executioner."
+Most recently, he appeared in NCIS, playing the role of Judge Miles Deakin in the episodes "Judge, Jury..." and "...and Executioner."